Showing posts with label Other. Show all posts

 Custodian

-I've been going through my old videos and found this frantic 8-way shooter by legends, Hewson.
-Programmed by Chris Hinsley, who also made the awesome Onslaught and Verminator, it features stunningly fast visuals which whiz across your screen like lightning.
+I've been going through my old videos and found this frantic 8-way shooter by legends Hewson.
+Programmed by Chris Hinsley, who made the awesome Onslaught and Verminator, it features fast visuals whizzing across your screen like lightning.
 It's crazy and these are all by Nigel Brownjohn who was behind one of my fave platformers, Beyond the Ice Palace.
-The audio is gorgeous, all thanks to the magic of Dave Whittaker.
+The audio is gorgeous, thanks to the magic of Dave Whittaker.

-We are a "custodian" of a massive tomb which has been infested by alien parasites.
+We are a "custodian" of a massive tomb infested by alien parasites.
 Obviously, we've gotta clean up this place which means killing everything!
-The best part is that we not only look like something from the demoscene [cough] but are also equipped with an armed jetpack.
-Zooming about this place is exciting stuff but the aliens are relentless and the basic mechanics just don't work well together, so it soon becomes a demented slog!
+The best part is that we look like something from the demoscene [cough] and are equipped with an armed jetpack.
+Zooming about the place is exciting stuff but the aliens are relentless and the basic mechanics just don't work well together, so it soon becomes a demented slog!

-Chris sure knew how to program the Atari ST but I feel he has missed the mark here.
-There's just too much going on with confusing and relentless gameplay.
-But, perhaps I'm wrong?
-If you're feeling brave then Custodian can be run from a floppy or hard drive.
+Chris knew how to program the Atari ST but he missed the mark here.
+There's too much going on with confusing and relentless gameplay.
+Perhaps I'm wrong?
+If you're feeling brave, Custodian can run from a floppy or hard drive.
 Get ready and brace yourself for a rough journey!!
 Let me know what you think...

 Attack!!
 Attack!!
 Attack!!
 Attack!!
 Attack!!
 Attack!!
 ARGHHHH!!
 Help me, somebody!!